schnow265/schnow265/README.md

 ## 👋 Hi there

-I am an Austrian student with a passion for coding and a proud owner of an [ECDL Certificate](https://icdl.org/).
+I am an Austrian developer with a passion for coding and a proud owner of an [ECDL Certificate](https://icdl.org/).
 I have experience with various programming languages such as:

 * Java,
 * Python,